 However, this presents an interesting puzzle.
 Why was the Remain side's argument so easily brushed aside, while the Leave side's claim was widely accepted?
-The key to understanding the success of the Leave campaign lies in what this chapter terms the "engagement trap", a form of disinformation which thrives in interaction from its opponents.
-Just as there is no such thing as when bad publicity, it comes disinformation, the engagement does not have to be all positive.
-In the words of Dominic Cummings, who was head of Vote Leave, the "£350 million" claim was intended as "a deliberate trap" to try and drive the Remain campaign and the people running it "crazy".
-34 Since the data it used drew from official sources, the Remain side was forced to try and explain the complicated rebate system,35 something that does not necessarily work within the context of a political campaign which often relies on catchy soundbites.36 The more the Remain side tried to argue back, the more it emphasized in the public mind what he called the "real balance sheet" of EU membership, 37 thus getting more entangled in the engagement trap.
+The key to understanding the success of the Leave campaign lies in what this chapter terms the "engagement trap," a form of disinformation that thrives through interaction with its opponents.
+Just as there is no such thing as bad publicity, when it comes to disinformation, the engagement does not have to be all positive.
+In the words of Dominic Cummings, who was head of Vote Leave, the "£350 million" claim was intended as "a deliberate trap" to try and drive the Remain campaign and the people running it "crazy."
+34 Since the data it used drew from official sources, the Remain side was forced to try and explain the complicated rebate system,35 something that does not necessarily work within the context of a political campaign which often relies on catchy soundbites.
+The more the Remain side tried to argue back, the more it emphasized in the public mind what he called the "real balance sheet" of EU membership,37 thus getting more entangled in the engagement trap.